elimin8r/elimin8r/README.md

 ###  Setup

-To start using all the tools that come with `White Label` you need to install the necessary dependencies:
+To start using all the tools that come with `LMN8R` you need to install the necessary dependencies:

 `$ composer install`